the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

 ## Troubleshooting

-**Issue: System going to sleep after a few seconds on the Login screen**
+### System going to sleep after a few seconds on the Login screen
 <details>
   <summary>Expand for Solution</summary>